 Does it make you happy?

 That might seem like a weird thing to say, as they’re double the price, but it’ll be what you really want.
-If you love them, are happy with them, and you worked to save for them, then you’ll probably keep them for longer and spend less money than you would buying more “they’ll do” shoes.
+If you love them and you waited to buy them as you worked hard to save the money you needed, then you’ll probably keep them for longer.
+Also, you'll likely spend less money than you would buying more shoes that you think will just do.

 Make your money work harder

 Not sure where to start?
-A Stocks and Shares ISA allows you to invest up to £20,000 each tax year without needing to pay income or capital gains tax.
-You might not be able to max this out each year, but everything you put in this year will be tax-free going forward, and over time this amount can really build up.
+Well, a Stocks and Shares ISA allows you to invest up to £20,000 per tax year without needing to pay income or capital gains tax.

 It’s up to you

 So, there you have it.
-Five ways that you could save money and keep all the things in your life that give you joy.
-It might be slow going, but it’s not impossible.
+These are five ways that you could save money and keep the things in your life that give you joy.
+It might be slow going building up your savings pot, but not impossible.

-If you’re thinking about investing but aren’t entirely sure where to start, then why not let Wealthify take on the hard work for you?
-You can start investing with just £1 and there’s no monthly payments required – so pop money in, or take it out, whenever you want with no hidden fees.
+If you’re thinking about investing but aren’t sure where to start, then why not let us take on the hard work for you?
+You can start investing in our Stocks and Shares ISA with just £1 and there’s no monthly payments required – so pop money in, or take it out, whenever you want with no hidden charges.
+Find out about our fees here.

 Your tax treatment will depend on your individual circumstances and it may be subject to change in the future.